efairfie/fairfield-repository/README.md

 # fairfield-repository
 Eric Fairfield's GitHub repository
-This is my repository for Cisco SDN and ACI based programming
+This is my repository for Cisco SDN and ACI based programming and anything else